 Boise homeowners should be aware that these Dry Charged Units are permitted in the U.S. and Canada.
-Because of the lack of clarity regarding the definition of an outdoor unit in the rules, the entire outdoor unit is technically deemed a replacement “part”.
+Because of the lack of clarity regarding the definition of an outdoor unit in the rules, the entire outdoor unit is technically considered a replacement “part”.
 As a result, condensers or heat pumps intended for use in a replacement R-22 system are often referred to as “Dry Charge” or “Nitrogen Charged” systems.
-Below are some Frequently Asked Questions about this recent A/C Dry Charge trend.
+Here are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Do you recommend purchasing a Dry Charge Air Conditioning System?

 It depends on a number of things.
 The most important thing to do is determine what types of HVAC equipment the heating and air conditioning industry offers and seek solutions to address your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

 Current R-410A systems have many benefits to Boise homeowners that Dry Charge units do not.
 A sample of the benefits include:

 - Greater energy efficiency for affordable in-home comfort

 - Current production refrigerant solutions allowing longer life and extended availability of refrigerant

 - Expanded warranty periods for even greater peace of mind